ahtsham58/ahtsham58.github.io/_pages/about.md

 <div style="text-align: justify">
 Hello, I'm a dedicated young researcher with a strong passion for cutting-edge AI technologies that prioritize human-centric solutions.
-My academic background is rooted in Computer Science, and I have a history of actively contributing to various R&D projects.
+My academic background is rooted in Computer Science, and I have a history of actively contributing to various R&D projects. <br>

 Previously, I served as a Senior Scientist at the <a href="https://www.aau.at/en/aics/"> Institute of Artificial Intelligence and Cyber Security (AICS) </a>
 at the <a href="https://www.aau.at/en/"> University of Klagenfurt </a>, Austria, where I also completed my Ph.D. in 2023.
-During my doctoral studies, I authored 10 peer-reviewed publications, focusing on conversational recommender systems designed to assist users in finding relevant items and making informed decisions using natural language interfaces.
+During my doctoral studies, I authored 10 peer-reviewed publications, focusing on conversational recommender systems designed to assist users in finding relevant items and making informed decisions using natural language interfaces. <br>

 My primary research interests encompass Artificial Intelligence (AI), Natural Language Processing (NLP), and User Experience (UX) research.
-I am committed to advancing these interdisciplinary fields to create technology that is more intuitive, efficient, and tailored to the needs of individuals and society.
+I am committed to advancing these interdisciplinary fields to create technology that is more intuitive, efficient, and tailored to the needs of individuals and society. <br>

 At the core of my work is the belief that computer sciences should aim to enhance the lives of people.
-Recognizing the intrinsic link between technology and humanity, I view human-centered computing not merely as a field of study, but as a broader mission.
+Recognizing the intrinsic link between technology and humanity, I view human-centered computing not merely as a field of study, but as a broader mission. <br>

 Currently, my research is centered around the extensive exploration of large language models (LLMs) with a specific focus on their societal impact and influence on individuals.
-Furthermore, I actively engage in collaborative research projects with esteemed international scholars, involved into areas such as recommender systems, human-computer interactions, and broader topics in artificial intelligence, generative AI, and LLMs.
+Furthermore, I actively engage in collaborative research projects with esteemed international scholars, involved into areas such as recommender systems, human-computer interactions, and broader topics in artificial intelligence, generative AI, and LLMs. <br>

 </div>
 ### News